 How to become a contractor in Arkansas

-For new contractors in Arkansas, formal education is not required, but you will need references that can support that quality of your work as part of the license application process.
+For new contractors in Arkansas, formal education isn’t required, but you will need references that can support the quality of your work as part of the license application process.
 You’ll also need to meet certain bond and insurance requirements, which we'll explain in more detail below.

 Additionally, if you plan to start a new general contracting business and work on commercial projects, you’ll need itemized financial statements to prove that you have the financial backing to support your new business.

 What are the requirements to get a general contractor license in Arkansas?

 Licenses are issued by the Arkansas Contractors Licensing Board.
 The specific requirements to get a general contractor license in Arkansas will vary slightly based on the type of license you need.
 For a contractors license, Arkansas generally requires the following:

 - A completed application for the specific license type

 - Three references who can verify work experience and aren’t related to you